ganeti/ganeti/doc/admin.rst

 Ganeti will start an instance with up to its maximum instance memory.
-If not enough memory is available Ganeti will use all the available memory down to the instance minumum memory.
+If not enough memory is available Ganeti will use all the available memory down to the instance minimum memory.
 If not even that amount of memory is free Ganeti will refuse to start the instance.

 Note, that this will not work when an instance is in a permanently